-Our series continues now that we’ve identified as well as how can we better identify risk as a buy-here, pay-here dealership.
+Our series continues now that we’ve identified “eight risk questions that might keep you up at night,” as well as how can we better identify risk as a buy-here, pay-here dealership.

 An important aspect of lending is not only which accounts to watch but how to monitor them and develop a well-defined proactive workflow strategy.